 Network Analysis: Advanced Topics

-- Bruce Desmarais, University of Massachusetts
+- Lorien Jasny, University of Exeter

 All computing will be conducted in the R statistical software.
 Prerequisites include the first course in Social Network Analysis at ICPSR or an equivalent introduction to network analysis, as well as familiarity with statistical modeling.